• Skip to primary navigation

 So, how did I "land" on orange and pomegranate notes in my Manhattan variant?
 I love orange liqueur with bourbon.
 My husband and I made a batch of "orangecello" (orange version of limoncello) recently.
 It's lovely with bourbon.
 If you're a regular reader of Beyond Mere Sustenance, you know my love affair with orange and pomegranate - an orange pomegranate tequila cocktail, tequila poached pears, a pomegranate and blood orange vinaigrette, and more...

-📋 Ingredients You'll Need
+📋 Ingredients Notes

 • sweet vermouth - Again, no reason to use "top shelf" sweet vermouth.
 We keep Martini and Rossi in our bar cupboard.

-• pomegranate molasses - Many grocery stores carry pomegranate molasses now.
-If so, you'll probably find it in the international foods section.
-It's a key Middle Eastern pantry item, so you'll likely find it at a Middle Eastern grocery store.
+• pomegranate molasses – Many grocery stores carry pomegranate molasses now.
+If so, you’ll probably find it in the international foods section.
+It’s a key Middle Eastern pantry item, so you’ll likely find it at a Middle Eastern grocery store.
 You can order pomegranate molasses on Amazon.
-Lastly, make homemade pomegranate molasses at home.
+Lastly, you can make homemade pomegranate molasses at home.

 • orange bitters - I use Fee Brothers Orange Bitters, but there are many good brands available.